Things To Do In Dubai

 Most of the other things to do in Dubai are in the cities.
 That’s what makes a desert safari different from everything else out there.
 It is the only way to explore the Arabian dunes up close.
 The Dubai desert safari lets you discover the forgotten traditions of desert-dwelling Arabs.

-Safari has something up its sleeve to satiate the intrepid souls too.
+Safari has something up its sleeve to satiate the brave souls, too.
 The dune bashing ride in a 4×4 SUV can be best described as a roller coaster ride through the desert dunes.
 The tall red dunes of the Lehbab desert are the perfect place for a dune-bashing ride.
 But it’s also carried out in the Margham desert as well.

 Before sunset, the desert activities are wound up, and the convoy moves to the Bedouin camp.
 The rest of the fun is hosted in this traditionally styled desert camp.
 It includes opportunities to get a henna tattoo, dress up in Emirati attire, take a picture with the Falcon, and Quad biking.

-Then as the night falls, the camp is livened up by traditional folk dances and a delicious barbecue dinner buffet.
+As night falls, traditional folk dances and a delicious barbecue dinner buffet liven up the camp.
 The whole desert safari trip lasts 6-7 hours, immersing you in the desert aura the entire time.

 This is a great getaway option in Dubai.
 Suitable for family trips as well as for bachelors.